dherrera1911/dherrera1911.github.io/_teaching/2021-spring-aabc.md

 location: "Montevideo, Uruguay"
 ---

-**2021.** I was a teaching assistant in the first edition of a 7-week course of Machine Learning aimed at scientists and graduate students without an engineering background.
-I was responsible, together with the other TA, for designing the notebooks for the practical classes
+**2021.** I was a teaching assistant in the first edition of this 7-week graduate course.
+I designed and implemented, with the other TA, the notebooks for the practical classes
 ([link to notebooks](https://github.com/dherrera1911/talleres_aabc)),
-and to teach those classes.
+that include the course evaluations, and we led those classes.
 [Course website](https://eva.fing.edu.uy/course/view.php?id=1529)

 The course covers basic concepts of machine learning, to give an overview of the area, while also providing